pathminder/pathminder.github.io/_classes/warlord-vanguard-commander.md

       Finally, gambits may not be initiated outside of combat due to their reliance upon the stresses of battle to bring out the best of the warlord.

+  - name: Improved Shield Bash
+    levels: [1]
+    text: The vanguard commander gains the Improved Shield Bash feat as a bonus feat at 1st level.

   - name: bonus feat
-    levels: [1, 6, 10, 14, 18]
+    levels: [6, 10, 14, 18]
     levels_text:
-      1: 1 feat
-      6: 2 feats
+      6:  1 feats
-      10: 3 feats
+      10: 2 feats
-      14: 4 feats
+      14: 3 feats
-      18: 5 feats
+      18: 4 feats
-    text: At 1st level and at 6th level, and then every four levels after, the warlord gains a bonus combat feat or teamwork feat of his choosing.
+    text: At 6th level, and then every four levels after, the warlord gains a bonus combat feat or teamwork feat of his choosing.
 The warlord must qualify for the feat before selecting it.

   - name: tactical presence
     type: Ex